wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 One cycle is 5 microseconds, so the minimum granularity is that.
 If you don't need to be polled as frequently, set a longer poll interval to reduce processor loading.

-If an IOT is called in 'wait' mode, i and c, bits 5 and 6, are 1,0, then you **must** call `IOCOMPLETE()` at some point, either in the IOT or in a poll.
-The same applies for 'need complete', bits are 0,1.
-Until this is done, the emulator will continuously call your IOT until the complete is issued.

-The state of these 2 is passed in the `completion` argument to your handler. if it is 1, then bits 5 and 6 are either 1,0 or 0,1.
-This is consistent with the real PDP-1 behavior, a wait state does just that, waits before proceeding.

 ## Logging

 A logging facility is provided: